vuejs/v2.vuejs.org/src/v2/guide/single-file-components.md

 After you've taken a day to dive into these resources, we recommend checking out the [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template.
 Follow the instructions and you should have a Vue project with `.vue` components, ES2015 and hot-reloading running in no time!

-The template uses [Webpack](https://webpack.js.org/), a module bundler that takes a number of "modules" and then bundles them into your final application.
-To learn more about Webpack itself, [this video](https://www.youtube.com/watch?v=WQue1AN93YU) offers a good intro.
-Once you get past the basics, you might also want to check out [this advanced Webpack course on Egghead.io](https://egghead.io/courses/using-webpack-for-production-javascript-applications).
+The template uses [webpack](https://webpack.js.org/), a module bundler that takes a number of "modules" and then bundles them into your final application.
+To learn more about webpack itself, [this video](https://www.youtube.com/watch?v=WQue1AN93YU) offers a good intro.
+Once you get past the basics, you might also want to check out [this advanced webpack course on Egghead.io](https://egghead.io/courses/using-webpack-for-production-javascript-applications).

-In Webpack, each module can be transformed by a "loader" before being included in the bundle, and Vue offers the [vue-loader](https://github.com/vuejs/vue-loader) plugin to take care of translating `.vue` single-file components.
-The [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template has already set up everything for you, but if you'd like to learn more about how `.vue` components work with Webpack, you can read [the docs for vue-loader](https://vue-loader.vuejs.org).
+In webpack, each module can be transformed by a "loader" before being included in the bundle, and Vue offers the [vue-loader](https://github.com/vuejs/vue-loader) plugin to take care of translating `.vue` single-file components.
+The [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template has already set up everything for you, but if you'd like to learn more about how `.vue` components work with webpack, you can read [the docs for vue-loader](https://vue-loader.vuejs.org).

 ### For Advanced Users

-Whether you prefer Webpack or Browserify, we have documented templates for both simple and more complex projects.
+Whether you prefer webpack or Browserify, we have documented templates for both simple and more complex projects.
 We recommend browsing [github.com/vuejs-templates](https://github.com/vuejs-templates), picking a template that's right for you, then following the instructions in the README to generate a new project with [vue-cli](https://github.com/vuejs/vue-cli).